Logo

 Step 2 - Toggle Auto-size Column Width

 With the matrix visual selected, go to the Formatting tab, expand Column Headers, and temporarily turn on “Auto-size column width”.
-If that is on already, and your columns aren’t auto-sized, toggle it off and on again.
+If that is on already, and the columns aren’t auto-sized, toggle it off and on again.

 Step 2 screenshot showing the formatting tab, column headers expanded and Auto-size column width selected.